Hira228/JavaBootcamp06/README.md

 # JavaBootcamp06
 JUnit and Mockito.
-Project about the basics of module and integration.
+This project about the basics of module and integration.